gouthamreddykotapalle/Image-Dataset-Augmentor/README.md

 We will be using this Wrapper instead of the standard classes that Jpeglib.h offers since it is way more simpler and writing our own wrapper might be tedious.

-Before starting, please install libjpeg using -
+Before starting, please install libjpeg using (Comes in-built if you are using Unix-like distributions) -
 <br>
 brew install libjpeg or brew install libjpeg-dev